Stocksfield: Education

 Stocksfield has a school, Broomley First School, which is part of the Whittonstall and Broomley First Schools Federation.
 Stocksfield lies in the catchment area for Ovingham Middle School and Prudhoe High School.

 Mowden Hall School is a private prep school near Newton, north of the river.

 Religious sites

 There are four Christian places of worship in Stocksfield: a Church of England Church, Quaker Meeting House, Baptist Church and Methodist Church.
 Nearby are the twin churches of St Peter's and St Andrew's in Bywell.

 Public services

-Amenities in Stocksfield include two post offices, an Esso petrol station, Spar store, garage, newsagent, three hairdressers, chemist, day nursery, first school, convenience store, pottery and studio, ice cream parlour, doctor's surgery and veterinary surgery.

 Stocksfield Community Centre is owned and managed by Stocksfield Community Association (formerly SICA) which is a charitable company limited by guarantee.
 The Association's objectives are to promote the benefit of the all inhabitants of Stocksfield and its neighbourhood, without distinction by associating with local authorities, voluntary organisations and inhabitants in a common effort to advance education and provide facilities, in the interests of social welfare for recreational and leisure time occupation, with the object of improving the conditions of life for residents.
 The Community Centre is available for hire by local groups and individuals for events, activities, meetings and private functions.